argonne-lcf/ALCF_Hands_on_HPC_Workshop/data_science/ai_ml_profiling/profiling_pytorch.md

 Therefore, it is difficult to give a fixed strategy, at least for our "toy" use case.
 But from our experiments, we could see a more consistent execution times and patterns from the compiled case.
 For a real life workload, extensive experimentation will be needed to device the optimal training strategy.
+The take home message would be to be aware that compile could bring extra performance benefits for specific type of kernel execution, may not be beneficial across the board.

 ### An Exercise